This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 not require you to define a schema for your documents, so you can store JSON data in any format you want.
 To read and

 write data, you use the MongoDB Query Language (MQL), which is similar to JavaScript.
-Example 164
+Example 167

 You get back the exact documents you inserted, except for one new item: MongoDB automatically adds an _id field to

-you can look up a document by ID as shown in Example 167:
+every document, which it uses as a unique identifier, similar to a primary key.
+You can look up a document by ID as shown in Example 169.

 The big difference between key-value stores and document stores is that document stores can natively understand and

-process the full contents of each document, rather than treating them as opaque blobs.
+process the full contents of each document rather than treating them as opaque blobs.
 This gives you richer query

-same query you saw in SQL in Example 143:
+same query you saw in SQL in Example 146.

 You also get richer functionality when updating documents.
-Example 169 shows
+Example 171 shows

-Example 144:
+Example 147.

 joins.[38]
 Second, most document